sman664/R6ExtOverlay/README.md

-# Rainbow Six Siege ESP and AIMBOT hack (operates External to the game)
+# Rainbow Six Siege ESP and AIMBOT hack
+(operates External to the game)
-Fully functioning External ESP for Rainbow Six Siege (no bypass)
+Fully functioning External ESP for Rainbow Six Siege (no bypass) Special thanks to GuidedHacking YT, CheatTheGame YT, and CasualGamer

 Steps to use:
 1. Download/clone on Git Bash or Windows 10